Philippines women's national volleyball team

 The Philippines women's national volleyball team represents the Philippines in international volleyball competitions and friendly matches, governed by the Philippine National Volleyball Federation since 2021.

-Philippines' highest achievement was qualifying for and competing at the FIVB Volleyball Women's World Championship in the 1974 edition, where they finished at 18th place.
+Philippines' highest achievement was qualifying for and competing at the FIVB Women's Volleyball World Championship in the 1974 edition, where they finished at 18th place.

 History

 The Philippine national team was formerly organized and sanctioned by the Philippine Volleyball Federation (PVF), originally known as the Philippine Amateur Athletic Federation (PAVA) from 1961 to 2003.
 The team was a regional powerhouse in Southeast Asia, having won gold medals at the 1977, 1979, 1981, 1985, 1987 and 1993 editions of the Southeast Asian Games.
 The Philippines also had its first and only FIVB Volleyball World Championship participation in 1974.

 The national team had its last gold medal finish at the Southeast Asian Games under Russian-Latvian head coach Staņislavs Lugailo, who was part of the Soviet Union men's national team that won gold at the 1964 Tokyo Olympics and was hired to lead the team in 1990.
 He further guided the team to a bronze medal finish at the 1991 Southeast Asian Games.
 The team later had a training camp in Japan in 1992, where it played games against Japanese volleyball clubs.
 Lyugailo led the national team to win another gold medal finish at the Southeast Asian Games in 1993 after defeating defending champions Thailand in the final.
 Thailand would later defeat the Philippines in the next gold medal match in the Games' 1995 edition.
 The Philippines failed to duplicate its gold medal games for the next editions of the Southeast Asian Games, with Thailand establishing dominance in women's volleyball in the region.

 The Philippine national team did not see international play after the 2005 edition of the Southeast Asian Games and the Asian Championships.
 They won a bronze medal at the 2005 Southeast Asian Games.
 They would make a comeback at the Asian Championships in 2013 and at the Southeast Asian Games in 2015 respectively.